IHTSDO/health-data-analytics/readme.md

 A frontend web application for this API is available [here](https://github.com/IHTSDO/health-data-analytics-frontend).

 ### Data Store
+A standalone Elasticsearch instance is required to hold the patient data.
-The datasource is an embedded Elasticsearch instance which holds a Snomed Edition to support subsumption testing and the patient data.
+There is also a Lucene index within the application to hold a SNOMED CT Edition to support subsumption testing.

 ### Data Model
 The data points are: